 In an aim to recruit interns who are diverse and are invested in the value of multiculturalism, we highlight our commitment to diversity in our brochure, on our website, and in the APPIC advertisement of our internship program.
 We ensure that a diverse representation of staff participates in the interview process, and we ask questions in the interview that emphasize our interest not only in knowledge but also in application of multicultural themes.
-In the open-ended question/answer period of the interview, we highlight our diverse student population, our appreciation of diversity on staff, and the diverse range of community experiences available to interns.
-We do not require in-person interviews and explicitly state in our materials that this decision is informed by our commitment to encouraging a diverse range of applicants, including those who may have challenges to travel that include physical or economic ability.
+In the openended question/answer period of the interview, we highlight our diverse student population, our appreciation of diversity on staff, and the diverse range of community experiences available to interns.
+We do not require in-person interviews and explicitly state in our materials that this decision is informed by our commitment to encouraging a diverse range of applicants, including those who may have barriers to travel.